 Jump to section

-New product introduction is a crucial part of any product development.
-Whether you’re launching a completely new product, or simply adding new features to an existing product line, introducing a new product to the market can be stressful if it’s not planned properly.
+Whether you’re launching a completely new product, or simply adding new features to an existing product line, introducing new processes into your operations can be stressful if it’s not planned properly.

-At a global level, a significant portion of a manufacturer's operating cost is allocated towards resolving issues from past production runs.
+Additionally, NPI creates the potential for quality issues as operators ramp up on new production processes.
 According to Quality Digest, experts estimate that the total cost of poor quality typically amounts to 5-30% of gross sales across manufacturing and service companies.

 Reduce training times and costs with automated training flows

 Simplify new product introduction with a suite of dynamic work instruction apps that digitize operator workflows and reduce training times.

 What is new product introduction (NPI)?